Financial literacy teaching resource

 Tools for teachers in each state & territory

-The Commonwealth Bank Foundation believes helping young people develop financial literacy and money management skills will set them up for a more secure future.
+The Commonwealth Bank believes helping young people develop financial literacy and money management skills will set them up for a more secure future.

 The National Financial Literacy Curriculum Resource is a free set of educational materials that helps teachers to improve their students’ skills in managing their finances.
 It comprises 12 modules which have been mapped to the Year 7-10 curriculum in each state and territory.
 Click on your state or territory above to access the materials.